Divy1211/AoE2DE_UGC_Guide/docs/general/xs/bugs.md

     int a = 7;
     float b = 1.1;

-    // expceted `7/1.1 = 6.363636` but actually
+    // expected `7/1.1 = 6.363636` but actually
     // prints `7/1.1 = 6`
     xsChatData("7/1.1 = "+a/b);
 }

 ```

-## 9. Function Parameters and Returns do not Implicitly Type Cast
+## 10. Function Parameters and Returns do not Implicitly Type Cast

 Passing an `#!java int` to a function parameter that is supposed to be a `#!java float` gets used as an `#!java int` and is not type casted